Neurosymbolic, by construction.

 end function

-Other considerations are concepts the LLM is asked to score directly: "does this player seem disheartened?", "is this build inspired enough to react to?", "is this offering meaningful for the ritual?".
-Anything the model can assess and return as a number.
-No MiniScript at the leaf, just a value between 0 and 1, dropped back in for the next tick. player_seems_disheartened, in the dict above, is one of these.
-The neurosymbolic seam doesn't run at one boundary; it runs through every leaf.
+Other considerations are concepts the AI is asked to score directly: "does this player seem disheartened?", "is this build inspired enough to react to?", "is this offering meaningful for the ritual?".
+Anything the AI can assess and return as a number.
+No MiniScript at the leaf, just a value between 0 and 1, dropped back in for the next tick.
+The neurosymbolic seam doesn't sit at one boundary; it runs through every leaf.

 // spell-weaver output, hot-loaded into the live simulation